Meet the Team

 "I firmly believe that Holocaust and genocide education is essential to understanding, acknowledging, and responding to today’s atrocities—genocides, wars, refugee crises, mass sexual violence, political regimes.
 Without a foundational understanding of the past and our irreparable mistakes as humans, we cannot better ourselves and our societies—especially for those vulnerable to violence and future generations."

-Student Worker, Holocaust Resource Center
+Student Worker, Holocaust Resource and Education Center

 Heather Gonzalez, Psychology and English